Reviews You Can Rely On

 Ergonomics

-Did we mention that this bottle is simple?
+This bottle is simple.
 It has no bells, no whistles.
 It's a plastic cylinder with a plastic lid.
-Yet, there are some features that contribute to ease of use.
+Yet, some features contribute to ease of use.
 For one, it's the lightest of all the rigid bottles that we've tested, at just 6.25 oz.
 The lid is wide and has ridges, which makes it easy to grip and open even when wearing gloves or mittens.
 It only takes a half rotation to open the lid.
 The mouth is wide, which makes it quick and easy to fill.
 The side has graduated marks in both milliliters and ounces, which makes measuring liquids for backpacker meals or tracking hydration easier.
 It also pairs with several top-rated backpacking water filters.

 That said, it didn't score the highest during this test.
 The lid retainer, while helpful for keeping track of the lid, isn't a very comfortable carry strap, nor is it designed for this purpose.
 The edges are actually a bit sharp and dig into the skin.
 The retaining strap is also the weakest part of this bottle.
-If this is your only source of water or sole vessel on a trek, we don't recommend clipping it to your pack by the strap.
+If this is your only source of water or sole vessel on a trek, don't clip it to your pack by the strap.
 We've known a Nalgene or two to become lost that way.
 It's also a wide, bulky bottle – it won't fit in a cup holder, and it can be cumbersome to grip.
-Despite all that, there are many other reasons why it's an iconic backcountry bottle, and we recommend it for that purpose.
+Despite all that, there are many other reasons why it's an iconic backcountry bottle.

 nalgene wide-mouth - while it can be used to carry, the nalgene wide-mouth's lid retainer...